Creatures4features/Creatures4features/README.md

 ### ✨ - **Hi!
 I'm that one blue addison you've maybe seen on ponytown.** I like the blue addison. **A lot :o)**
 ### 🌟 - I'm not very good at talking to people but I do like it when people sit with me! *Cuddles and hiding are perfectly fine!* Only some of my ponies have c+h in their names, but this applies to all of them ^^
 ### ✨ - *I hate Spamtenna*.
 Keep that in mind if you interact with my Tenna or Spamton!
 Shippers can interact, of course!
-Just don't try roleplay spamtenna with me :oV
+Just don't try to roleplay spamtenna with me :oV
 ### 🌟 - **I'm sorry if you say something to me and I don't respond. *I'm often offtab or in the menu* so I probably didn't notice you.** This especially applies to whispers, I'm TERRIBLE at noticing them.
 ### ✨ - If you try to talk to me I'll try my best to talk back!
 Just, be aware that I have very bad anxiety.
 Talking to people is really difficult for me ,,,
 ### 🌟 - Being nice to others is very easy.
 I always try to be nice!
 You should also try to be nice :o]